Agile Iron Triangle Project Management

 This 80/20 rule, also known as the Pareto principle, can easily be applied to agile software projects.
 At Zibtek, we work with our clients to make sure upfront planning helps them define project priorities that get their core business objectives met in the shortest possible time.

-Speed Without Sacrificing Quality
+The Agile Iron Triangle - Speed Without Sacrificing Quality

+So when someone is wondering about the Agile Iron Triangle in regards to Iron Triangle Methodology, they’re often concerned about balancing speed with a strong process.
 Does all this speed have a negative impact on a project?
 It could, but done right, the answer is no. Zibtek balances speed and quality by holding strong sprint planning meetings with product owners, engineers, and quality assurance where the focus is on brainstorming ideal technical approaches to solutions and architecture.
 Unlike a Kanban approach, which runs fast with no thought or planning, an agile approach runs fast while still allowing for strong architecture and coding standards.

 Harmonious Project Management